Dump Matsumoto: All Japan Women's Pro-Wrestling (1980–1986)

-Making her debut in 1980, within three years she defeated Lioness Asuka for the AJW Championship on January 8 and held the title for almost six months before losing the title back to Asuka on June 1, 1983.
+Matsumoto made her debut for AJW in December 1980.
+She was an unremarkable rookie for the promotion until late 1982 when she joined Devil Masami's Devil Corps faction and became a villain.
+As part of the Devil Corps Matsumoto defeated Lioness Asuka for the AJW Championship on January 8 1983 and held the title for almost six months before losing the title back to Asuka on June 1, 1983.